 Sometimes people make mistakes.
 Unfortunately, past criminal mistakes can have an adverse effect on your entire life, including your profession, your ability to receive student aid and housing or to possess a firearm.
 If you have a criminal arrest or conviction, it may be possible to clear your record by having the arrest or conviction expunged, vacated, or sealed.

-The attorneys at CHUNG, MALHAS & MANTEL, PLLC pride themselves on providing personalized attention to each client, and will meet with you to discuss the possibility of clearing your record and thereby restoring your rights and reputation.
-Our attorneys will provide you with an honest opinion regarding your ability to clear your record, and discuss with you the process of expunging your record.
+The Seattle Expungement attorneys at CHUNG, MALHAS & MANTEL, PLLC pride themselves on providing personalized attention to each client, and will meet with you to discuss the possibility of clearing your record and thereby restoring your rights and reputation.
+Our Seattle Expungement lawyers will provide you with an honest opinion regarding your ability to clear your record, and discuss with you the process of expunging your record.

 Erasing Past Mistakes